High-Capacity Kayak Racks

 A vertical (stacker) kayak rack typically costs between $150 and $200, but sometimes cheaper.

-Recommended: How Much Do Kayak Racks Cost?
+Also check out: How Much Do Kayak Racks Cost?

-Stacker kayak racks in this price range all have similar features and work the same way.
 Some cheaper models may be lower quality and lack features, such as folding down when the rack isn’t being used.